 For this reason, there are some other general tips that can help you to stay safe at the workplace:

 As an employee, you also have responsibilities in the workplace.
-These responsibilities include your own safety, the safety of others, and complying with OSHA standards.
+These responsibilities include your own safety, the safety of others, and complying with OSHA Requirements.
 Following your training or instruction from the employer is vital for your safety and the safety of your fellow employees.
 This includes:

 These responsibilities seem simple, but they are all necessary to ensure safety in the workplace.
 Using the safety tips in the last section above is a great way to fulfill these responsibilities and make it home at the end of the day.